The Best Forex Technical Indicators

 18 Min read

 Those new to Forex trading can often feel overwhelmed by technical analysis when they first discover it.
-There are hundreds of different technical indicators to put on your charts when trading the financial markets and choosing the right ones to suit your trading style and strategy is crucial.
+There are hundreds of different indicators to put on your charts when trading the financial markets and choosing the right ones to suit your trading style and strategy is crucial.

 In this article, we will introduce you to some of the best Forex technical indicators available from the four main groups of indicators - trend, momentum, volatility and volume - and demonstrate how they work.
 Afterwards, we will provide an example of a day trading strategy using three technical indicators.